okeeffed/developer-notes/manual/Kubernetes/Helm.md

 These values will be filled out when deployed.

+The spec is generally defined by the earlier `values.yaml`.

 ## 5.3 Setting up Helm Repo with S3

 If you have charts stored on S3: